Mykhailyna Kotsiubynska: The Sixtiers movement

 Kotsiubynska was an active participant in the Sixtiers movement, a non-conformist group of the Ukrainian intelligentsia that resisted the Soviet occupation in a non-violent way.
 She participated in the protest after watching Serhii Parajanov 's film Shadows of Forgotten Ancestors in the "Ukraine" cinema against the arrests of the Ukrainian intelligentsia in 1965.
 As result in 1966 Kotsiubynska was expelled from the ranks of the Communist Party of the Soviet Union.
 She was transferred to another department of the Institute of Literature and her monograph on Taras Shevchenko was not included in the publication plan.

 Kotsiubynska was banned from publishing in the Soviet press.
 In 1968, she was dismissed from the Institute and looked for a job for almost a year due to an unspoken ban on her employment.

 In 1972 Kotsiubynska was regularly interrogated by the KGB of the Ukrainian SSR, in particular, in the case of Vasyl Stus, whom she gave a high profile at the court.
 She sent a letter of protest to the head of the Communist Party of Ukraine Volodymyr Shcherbytskyi, demanding the release of Nadiya Svitlychna from arrest.
 Kotsiubynska did not sign a joint letter of repentance with Zinovia Franko, fabricated by the KGB authorities, which was supposed to discredit the Sixtiers movement.
 She survived the blackmail of the Soviet authorities regarding the adopted Tetiana, who was threatened to be taken away from her family.

-In 1977 a new series of interrogations have started in the criminal cases of Mykola Matusevich, Myroslav Marynovich, and Vasyl Stus.
+In 1977, a new series of interrogations have started in the criminal cases of Mykola Matusevich, Myroslav Marynovich, and Vasyl Stus.

 Personal life

 In 1983, the KGB of the USSR actively interfered in the personal life of Kotsiubynska.
 She was banned from marrying the writer Borys Antonenko-Davydovych.
 She looked after the widowed writer, who offered her to marry and move in with him.
 But the authorities refused to register the marriage and in the end, recognized him as insane and placed him under the care of a relative.

 Kotsiubynska considered the translator Hryhoriy Kochur and the writer Borys Antonenko-Davydovych to be her spiritual mentors.
-Yevgen Sverstyuk, Ivan Svitlychny, Yuriy Badzo, and other members of the Sixtiers movement united in the Creative Youth Club had an exceptional influence on her.
+Yevgen Sverstyuk, Ivan Svitlychny, Yuriy Badzyo, and other members of the Sixtiers movement united in the Creative Youth Club had an exceptional influence on her.
 Kotsiubynska was friends with Alla Gorska, Olena Apanovych, Lina Kostenko and Zinovia Genyk-Berezovska from Prague.

 Kotsiubynska had an adopted daughter Tetyana and a granddaughter Kateryna.